felixd3v/vue-character-counter/README.md

 # vue-character-counter
 Very simple web app that counts the characters a user types in.
-I created this for practicing v-model in Vue.js
+I created this for practicing the v-model directive.